FirmaChain/firmachain/docs/validator-guide/join-the-colosseum-testnet/cosmovisor-guide.md

 # Cosmovisor Guide

-Cosmovisor is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
-If it sees a proposal that gets approved, Cosmovisor can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.
+**`cosmovisor`** is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
+If it sees a proposal that gets approved, **`cosmovisor`** can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.

 ## Setup

 ### **1.** Download Cosmovisor

-Using the command below, users can download the latest Ccosmovisor binary file.
-We recommend you to use the most recent version of Cosmovisor.
+Using the command below, users can download the latest **`cosmovisor`** binary file.
+We recommend you to use the most recent version of **`cosmovisor`**.

 ```
 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@latest